CheyneWeb3/FoxySwap-Public/Documentation/ArborswapBridgeSystemGPT12192025AuditGPT.md

 ## BC-04 — **High** — “Stable backing token” is actually taxed & not stable (FUSDV2)

 BridgeCore is designed around an internal “USDC” custody token.
-You clarified:

-* There is **no USDC**
 * The system uses **FUSD**, claimed stable
-* But FUSD is “Safemoon style with taxes”
+* FUSD is “Safemoon style with taxes”

 ### Impact on the bridge system